Channel 8 (Mar del Plata, Argentina): The Telefónica years

 On 30 November 1999, Spanish communications company Telefónica announced that it would purchase the 70 percent of Atlántida it did not own, including Telefe, seven affiliates, and radio station FM Hit, in a transaction valued at US$530 million.
 At the same time, it was announced that the same company would purchase 50 percent of Azul Televisión, another Buenos Aires station, and its three repeaters—including the other commercial television station in Mar del Plata, channel 10.
 On 19 April 2000, the Secretariat of the Defense of Competition and the Consumer, Argentina's antitrust regulator, approved both transactions, contingent on the sale of one of the two Mar del Plata television stations within 180 days.

 However, this sale did not occur in a timely manner.
 In November 2001, COMFER ordered Telefónica to make up its mind and sell off one of its two stations in Mar del Plata and one of either Azul Televisión or Telefe within 12 months.
 Telefónica chose the higher-rated Telefe and its affiliate, channel 8, and sold off Azul Televisión and its affiliate, channel 10, to a consortium of Daniel Hadad and Fernando Sokolowicz.

 In 2009, Argentina changed its choice of digital television system and selected ISDB-T instead.
 On 30 August 2011, the Federal Authority for Audiovisual Communication Services (AFSCA), COMFER's replacement, authorized channel 8 Mar del Plata to begin ISDB-T test broadcasts on UHF channel 35.
 Four years later, in March 2015, AFSCA assigned channel 20 for the station's regular digital broadcasts.

+Logo used by Canal 8 between 2011 and 2018.

 From channel 8 to Telefe Mar del Plata

 On 3 November 2016, Viacom announced its acquisition of Telefe and its affiliate stations for US$345 million; the purchase was formally made on 15 November.
 ENACOM approved the purchase on 30 March 2017.

+Logo used by Telefe Mar del Plata between 2018 and 2022.

 Telefe announced in November 2018 that, with the digital television transition in Argentina in the near future, it would switch all of its stations to branding by city name instead of channel number—in the case of the longtime "Canal 8", becoming Telefe Mar del Plata.

 Telefe Mar del Plata became the fourth Telefe regional station to begin high definition production on 3 June 2019.